craftcms/docs/docs/commerce/5.x/development/cart.md

 When a guest with an active cart creates an account, that cart will be remain active after logging in.
 :::

-You can allow a logged-in customer to see their previously used carts:
+You can allow a logged-in customer to see their previous (incomplete) carts:

 ::: code
 ```twig